Christine Mani: Full Time Acting/Directing

 Darcia Tipton: Theatre Technician, Set Design & Property Design

 Phone: 864-7000 x4521

-Darcia has been involved in the theater world for over 25 years.
+Darcia has been involved in the theater world for over 30 years.
 She has built props, costumes and scenery for more than 120 productions at Solano beginning with Carousel in 1995.
-Her award winning designs include Joseph and the Amazing Technicolor Dreamcoat, My Children, My Africa, As Bees in Honey Drown, Jekyll and Hyde, the Musical, Assassins, Jesus Christ, Superstar, Avenue Q and most recently, Moon Over BJoseph and the Amazing Technicolor Dreamcoat, My Children My Africa, As Bees in Honey Drown, Jekyll and Hyde, the Musical, Assassins, Jesus Christ, Superstar, Avenue Q , Moon Over Buffalo and most recently, Picasso at the Lapin Agile.
-Darcia would like to thank the supportive team of faculty, the stagecraft students whose skills bring her designs to life and The School of Liberal Arts at Solano Community College for continuing to allow her to do the work she loves.
+Her award winning designs include Joseph and the Amazing Technicolor Dreamcoat, My Children, My Africa, As Bees in Honey Drown, Jekyll and Hyde, the Musical, Assassins, Jesus Christ, Superstar, Avenue Q , Moon Over Buffalo, and most recently Picasso at the Lapin Agile.
+Darcia sincerely appreciates the supportive team of faculty, the stagecraft students whose skills bring her designs to life and The School of Liberal Arts at Solano Community College for continuing to allow her to do the work she loves.